Appdynamics/ConfigMyApp-docs/docs/README.md

 ### Run Harness.io script

-Navigate to Setup, choose your Application from a list and pick a Workflow that you wish to use.
-Click Deploy and update environment variables if necessary when prompted, similar to screenshot below:
+Navigate to Setup, choose your Application from a list, and pick a Workflow that you wish to use.
+Click Deploy and update environment variables if necessary when prompted, similar to the screenshot below:

 ![Harness_io_deploy](https://user-images.githubusercontent.com/23483887/87539640-29fc0e00-c696-11ea-9cfd-ce36ac7a9eb9.png)

-This will trigger your deployment and you can track progress in console output in the right-side of the Harness.io UI.
+This will trigger your deployment and you can track progress in console output on the right side of the Harness.io UI.

 <p><img align="right" width="200" height="60" src="https://user-images.githubusercontent.com/23483887/87051994-33016100-c1f8-11ea-847f-38da20685581.png"></p>